Coronavirus: 1,205 cases and three further deaths as hospitalisations increase faster than predicted

 Of today’s cases 288 are in Dublin, 173 in Cork, 123 in Meath, 97 in Galway, 63 in Cavan and the remaining 461 cases are spread across all remaining counties.

-As of 2pm today, 241 Covid-19 patients are hospitalised, of which 29 are in ICU.
+As of 2pm today, 241 Covid-19 patients are hospitalised, of which 29 are in intensive care units (ICU).
 There has been 24 additional hospitalisations in the past 24 hours.

+The median age of cases is 34 years and 71 per cent are under 45 years of age.

-Chief Medical Officer Dr Tony Holohan said on Thursday evening there has been “further increases across all key indicators of Covid-19 and the growth rate of the epidemic has accelerated since Nphet last met.
+Chief medical officer Dr Tony Holohan said there has been a significant further deterioration in the situation since last week.
+The national incidence of the disease is now 206.7 per 100,000 population.

 “Cases notified over the past week have increased by 82 per cent compared with the previous seven days, from 3,514 to 6,382 cases.